-Today, Sarat is able to participate in all activities actively and he is able to ask doubts and clarification from teachers without fear.
-Apart from this, he is also teaching his sister &parents about different bandages, different techniques of carrying injured persons, etc. Now he is confident to protect himself when disaster occurs.
+Sarat and his friends discussing DRR activities and from TFG make a floatation device with locally available resources clarification from teachers without fear.
+Apart from this, he is also teaching his sister & parents about different bandages, different techniques of carrying injured persons, etc. Now he is confident to protect himself when disaster occurs.